pavanellidev/dashboard/README.md

 # dashboard
-dashboard with time, news and weather
+dashboard with time, currency and weather

 This Dashboard was made to work with Api's and Async Js.